 Even though you don’t live in a particular state, you may indeed be required to file a state tax return in most states any time you earn money while working within their borders.

 While there are a high number of people who fail to properly account for and report non-resident taxes to the states they end up working in, that doesn’t mean it’s okay.

 It’s much better to spend some time doing your due diligence or paying someone to watch your back then it is to have to face the ugly consequences of failure-to-file and failure-to-pay penalties plus the interest owed on back taxes.

 A great way to keep track of everything is to try a free 30-day trial of QuickBooks Online (plus version only).
 It’s the only option out there which allows you to easily and quickly track income & expenses for different states.
 Unlike other programs, you aren’t limited to the number of different “classes” (or departments/segments) and it takes only seconds to set up!

 This makes your tax reporting infinitely easier and you’ll spend less time dealing with administrative work and more time doing whatever else you want to do.
 If you’re already paying someone to do it, then you’ll save a buttload of money since all it’s going to take is a few clicks!

-Your turn: How do you handle being location independent when it comes to taxes?
-Do you have the confidence to do it all yourself or do you have an accounant who takes care of it for you?
+How do you handle being location independent when it comes to taxes?
+Do you have the confidence to do it all yourself or do you have an accountant who takes care of it for you?
 Were you surprised by any of the rules/facts I mentioned?